Andrei Octav Moise backs Clay Siblings’ Project

 Andrei Octav Moise has not only made a name in the area of business, but he has also been a great advocate of the local art scene.
 Back when he was starting, aside from being a young budding businessman, he also had a passion for the art scene, as evidenced by his numerous artworks which he shares was his way of destressing during hard times while working for a corporation.

-Now, as he is busy managing multiple businesses, his way of connecting with his artistic side is through engaging with the local arts community in his residence.
+Now, as he is busy managing multiple businesses, like Paxum, a secure payment system, its way of connecting with his artistic side is through engaging with the local arts community in his residence.
 He believes that when you show enthusiasm towards an artist’s passion, you can inspire them to do better and let their burning passion for art continue to burn.
 He has helped numerous struggling artists get back on their feet through organizing art shows, opening up a gallery for exhibits, and arranging events where artists and art connoisseurs get to meet up and create connections.

 One of the projects that he has been hands-on in helping out behind doors is the Clay Siblings’ Project which is based in New York.
 The Clay Siblings’ Project, a non-profit initiative, aims to not only showcase the numerous endeavors and opportunities with clay art, but also be a catalyst to the change in how we view as to who can be a practicing artist.
 The project is committed to share to the world that there is no limit as to who can give something and gain from the ceramic community something valuable to the art world.